kmelve/slate/docs/general/resources.md

   library.
 - [Plate (Plugins for Slate)](https://github.com/udecode/plate) provides an editor with configurable and extendable plugins.
+- [Portable Text Editor]([https://](https://github.com/portabletext/editor) is a customizable editor for the Portable Text specification.
 - [Tripdocs](https://github.com/ctripcorp/tripdocs): It's a modern, production-ready rich text editor.

 \(Or, if you have their exact use case, can be a drop-in editor for you.\)